 If we lost 0.001% it was a bad year!
 Celery seedlings were also grown like this then transplanted to compost blocks.
 The blocks were made through a blocking machine and looked a bit like a chocolate bar.
 One seedling was placed in each square and when we went to plant we just snapped that plant from the bar!

 Garden centres sell plastic modules but they tend to be wafer-thin and single-use.
 That makes them relatively expensive.

 Much better are the injection moulded plastic modules.
 They are made from recycled polypropylene and last 15-20 years of multiple uses per year.
 The costs are only slightly more expensive than the single-use types sp this makes them incredibly lower cost per use.

-Check out the Gardening Dictionary for any terms that are new to you.
+There will be more Low Cost Gardening techniques added soon.
+In the meantime why not check out the Gardening Dictionary for any terms that are new to you.